tsipkens/atems/README.md

 On use of this code or the *k*-means segmentation procedure described [above](#k-means-segmentation-seg_kmeans), please cite:

-> [Sipkens, T. A., Rogak, S. N. (Accepted).
-Technical note: Using k-means to identify soot aggregates in transmission electron microscopy images. *Journal of Aerosol Science*, 105699.][jaskmeans]
+> [Sipkens, T. A., Rogak, S. N. (2021).
+Technical note: Using k-means to identify soot aggregates in transmission electron microscopy images.
+Journal of Aerosol Science, 105699.][jaskmeans]

 Users of the pair correlation method (PCM), the Euclidean distance mapping-surface based scale (EBD-SBS), and Hough transform (following Kook et al.) codes should acknowledge the corresponding studies under the acknowledgements above.
 Please also consider citing this repository directly.

+When using the CNN method (e.g., carboseg) please cite

+[Sipkens, T.A., Frei, M., Baldelli, A., Kirchen, P., Kruis, F. E., & Rogak, S. N. (In Press).
+Characterizing soot in TEM images using a convolutional neural network.
+Powder Technology.][ptech.cnn]

 #### References